BornToDoStuff/Vorpal-Dice-Press/_posts/products/2020-07-13-Amarunes-Adventures-The-Vanishing-of-Arcanist-Hildebane.md

 ---
 title: "Amarune's Adventures: The Vanishing of Arcanist Hildebane"
-tagline: An exploratory wilderness adventure for 4-6 adventurers of 1st to 5th level
+tagline: "An exploratory wilderness adventure for 4-6 adventurers of 1st to 5th level"
 product_id: 320343
 last_modified_at:
 bundle: false